 You can click on any one bug title to open the Bug Details page for that bug.
 Before you choose the bug or bugs you want to view, there are multiple options available to browse and filter your search results table.

 The initial set of 25 search results is shown in the bottom pane.
-Drag the scroll bar to display the next set of 25 results.
-Pagination of search results is not supported in this version of Bug Search.
+Drag the scroll bar and the next set of 25 results will automatically get loaded.
+Pagination of search results is not supported currently.
 This functionality will be available in a future release.
-Because pagination is not supported, table refresh rates can be slower if the scroll bar is adjusted too quickly.
+Note - because pagination is not supported, sometimes table refresh rates can be slower if the scroll bar is adjusted too quickly.